Siberian Huskies and Alaskan Malamutes seem really alike, and it’s easy for many people (even their own pet parents) to mix them up.

-Due to the past, Malamutes, alike to Huskies need a lot of exercises, both physical and mental, to be content and satisfied.
-If these needs are not met, the Malamute can be a very destructive, badly behaved dog.
+Due to the past, Malamutes, like Huskies need a lot of exercise both physical and mental to be content and satisfied.
+If these needs are not met, the Malamute can be very destructive and badly behaved.

-Malamutes are not good for small houses or apartments, their size and need for space typically requires a bigger home.
-This breed also best suites a family or person with a very active lifestyle.
+Malamutes are not good for small houses or apartments, their size and need for space typically require a bigger home.
+This breed also best suits a family or person with a very active lifestyle.

 Which Would Make a Better Family Pet?
 Husky vs Malamute

 If you’re considering getting either a Husky or Malamute and you have a family you should consider the following.

 It ultimately depends on what kind of dog you want for your family and whether or not you have children.

 If you have children, do you want a guard dog that will be able to protect your children? or would you want a dog with no aggressive tendencies because you do have children?.
 There’s a clear difference between the two breeds with this one so it’s easy.
 Malamutes make guard dogs and have aggressive tendencies, Siberian Huskies are too friendly and will not be a good guard dog.

 Both breeds are very affectionate and loving towards their owners and close family, although Huskies will tend to display their independent nature more than Malamutes.
 This may not be a good match if you have young children who will constantly want to bundle and hug your Husky.
 The Malamute may be a better option here.

 It’s hard to really say which one is better because it depends on each individual family.
 No two families are the same, some will better suit a Husky and some would better suit a Malamute.